 Alan Android SDK¶

-Integrating with Alan¶
+Integrating with Alan AI¶

 Step 1.
-Add the Alan SDK dependency¶
+Add the Alan AI SDK dependency¶

-You need to add the Alan SDK dependency to the Android app.
+You need to add the Alan AI SDK dependency to the Android app.
 You can do it in two ways:

 Add a reference as a Maven dependency